stateofkate/deepunit_npm/README.md

   // which files you want to ignore, path is from the current working directory, or workspaceDir if specified above "ignoredFiles": ["src/main.consts.ts", "src/utils.ts", "src/Config.ts"],

-  // when all tests for a file fail, this option allows DeepUnitAI to save the failing tests to a file so that you fix them manually
+  // when all tests for a file fail, this option allows DeepUnit.AI to save the failing tests to a file so that you fix them manually
   "includeFailingTests": false,

   // test only the files that are changed from the HEAD branch